Time and again questions arise around the subject of punctuation.

 Colons work great in a list.
 If you can substitute the word “namely” for the colon, you are using it properly.

-- My favorite foods are pizza and chocolate.
+- My favorite foods are pasta, pizza, and chocolate.

-- I have two favorite foods: pizza and chocolate.
+- I have several favorite foods: pasta, pizza, and chocolate.

-- I have two favorite foods, namely pizza and chocolate.
+- I have several favorite foods, namely pasta, pizza, and chocolate.

 Colons can splice two sentences together without an additional word, thus emphasizing the relationship.
 Never use a colon after a fragment.